Best Crypto Cards in Uzbekistan (2026)

 Supported Exchanges & Wallets in Uzbekistan

-KAST is the natural starting card for Uzbek users.
-The no-KYC tier means a user can go from zero to spending within minutes.
-The 2% cashback is pure profit in a tax-exempt environment.
-For IT Park workers earning in USD, KAST provides the shortest path from crypto to international spending power.
+KAST is the cleanest operational bridge for Uzbek users.
+It connects Paynet or exchange-funded balances to live international spending without paying for larger reward systems.
+The 2% rewards are pure profit in a tax-exempt environment.
+For IT Park workers earning in USD, KAST provides the shortest practical path from crypto balances to international spending power.

-RedotPay delivers 3% cashback from a Hong Kong-based issuer with global coverage.
+RedotPay provides stablecoin-native spending from a Hong Kong-based issuer with global coverage.
 Uzbek biometric passports are well-accepted by APAC-based issuers.
 The Solana variant is ideal for USDC-native spending, though in Uzbekistan the tax advantage of stablecoin-vs-BTC does not exist.

 Crypto.com appeals to the growing Uzbek business class.
-The Jade/Indigo tier (3% + lounges) is valuable at Tashkent Islam Karimov Airport (TAS) and transit hubs like Istanbul (IST) and Dubai (DXB).
-The $4,000 CRO stake is accessible for senior IT Park employees and business owners.
+The Icy White tier is one of the clearer crypto debit cards with airport lounges for travel through Tashkent Islam Karimov Airport (TAS) and transit hubs like Istanbul (IST) and Dubai (DXB).

 ether.fi provides staking yield plus 3% cashback.
 Even though there is no tax to defer in Uzbekistan (individual crypto is exempt), the staking yield on ETH collateral makes ether.fi competitive on pure returns.
 For ETH holders, it offers yield + spending access simultaneously.